Multi-Sensor Fusion for Extended Object Tracking Exploiting Active and Passive Radio Signals

 \subsection{Evaluation with Synthetic Measurements}

 The algorithm is evaluated in the scenario presented in Fig.~\ref{fig:simulationScenario}.
-The \ac{eo} is modeled as an ellipse with the semi-major axis $a = 0.3\,\mathrm{m}$ and the semi-minor axis $b = 0.2\,\mathrm{m}$.
+The \ac{eo} is modeled as an ellipse with the semi-major axis $l = 0.3\,\mathrm{m}$ and the semi-minor axis $w = 0.2\,\mathrm{m}$.
 It moves along a smooth trajectory with two direction changes.
 The radio device is coupled with the EO with fixed distance $b_{\rho} = 0.32\,\mathrm{m}$ and direction $b_{\phi} = -\pi/3$ with respect to the EO coordinate.
-Scatter points are uniformly distributed within the elliptical annular sector $ \mathcal{S}^{(j)}(\V{X}_n,\V{x}_n) $ and $ \mathcal{S}^{(j,t)}(\V{X}_n,\V{x}_n) $ for active measurements and passive measurements, respectively, as described in Appendix \ref{scatterPDF}.
-The mean number of object-related measurements (scattering measurements) is set to $\mu_{\text{m}} = 5$, and the scatter points are regenerated independently for each time step and each anchor, for active and passive measurements, respectively.
+Scatter points are uniformly distributed within the elliptical annular sector $ \mathcal{S}^{(j)}(\V{X}_n,\V{x}_n) $ and $ \mathcal{S}^{(j,j')}(\V{X}_n,\V{x}_n) $ for active measurements and passive measurements, respectively, as described in Appendix \ref{scatterPDF}.
+The mean number of object-related measurements (scattering measurements) is set as a constant $\mu_{\text{m}} = 5$ considering the limited size of the EO, and the scatter points are regenerated independently for each time step and each anchor, for active and passive measurements, respectively.
 The mean number of false positive measurements is chosen to be $\mu_{\text{fp}}=5$.

 The object is observed at $180$ discrete time steps at a constant observation interval of $\Delta \text{T} = 100\,\mathrm{ms}$.
 For active measurements, the signals are transmitted from the radio device and received at $3$ anchors.
 For passive measurements, the signals are transmitted from anchor A1 and received at all anchors A1, A2, and A3.
 We assume that active measurements are not continuously available due to the blockage of the EO when it is moving on the trajectory.
 More specifically, active measurements of A1 are missing during time steps $[31, 80]$ and $[111,130]$, those of A2 are missing during $[31,130]$, and those of A3 anchor are missing during $[31, 60]$ and $[111,130]$.
 For the passive case, all observations are obtained from scatter points, and they are consistently available along the whole trajectory.